mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 1. Copy provided /usr/share/glib-2.0/schemas/11_cinnamon.gschema.override into your file system /usr/share/glib-2.0/schemas/<br>Then as su/sudo run this in a terminal:# glib-compile-schemas /usr/share/glib-2.0/schemas/<br>
 2. Copy provided /etc/xdg/autostart/z_login.desktop into your file system /etc/xdg/autostart/.
 This runs at userlogin and calls a script (/usr/share/customscripts/z_login.sh)<br>
 3. Make a directory: /usr/share/customscripts ( make sure group: others can read & execute permissions), and copy the provided /usr/share/customscripts/z_login.sh into it<br>
+4. Have a look around inside z_login.sh and note the functions ...
-4. Make z_login.sh executable by run in terminal:# chmod +x /usr/share/customscripts/z_login.sh
+5. Make z_login.sh executable by run in terminal:# chmod +x /usr/share/customscripts/z_login.sh
 5. Check all your permissions
 6. This is all that is actually required to make the core work.
 However, be sure to remove unnecessary Panel functions as per next section below !